 The MLK Corridor Improvement Authority was proposed by Mayor Derek Dobies and Vice Mayor Arlene Robinson at the July council meeting.
 Vice Mayor Arlene Robinson, who represents this neighborhood on the City Council, says the creation of the improvement authority will ensure tax dollars are used to improve the neighborhood.
 “Our current businesses and residents will benefit from a more dense commercial district.
 We want residents to understand this is something that will help and not hurt the community,” Vice Mayor Robinson said.

-In Feb.
-2019, Francis Street was renamed Martin Luther King Jr. Drive by the City Council to honor the civil rights leader and the African American residents who advocated for the name change for more than 40 years.
-Since that renaming, Mayor Derek Dobies says City leaders have been dedicated to revitalizing the newly renamed MLK corridor.
+Mayor Derek Dobies says City leaders have been dedicated to revitalizing Jackson’s south side.
 “So far this year, we’ve seen a new public park created along MLK Drive and a $2.5 million road construction project underway.
-That will be just the start of good things to come for the south side neighborhood if we move forward with the improvement authority,” Mayor Dobies said.
+That’s just the start of good things to come for the south side neighborhood as we move forward with the improvement authority,” Mayor Dobies said.

 The next step in officially creating the MLK Corridor Improvement Authority is the council voting on a resolution and ordinance that officially creates the improvement authority.
 That vote is expected in the coming months.
 City administration still has to create the framework for improvement authority and appoint members before work can begin.

 A public hearing was held on the proposed improvement authority at the Aug.
 11 City Council meeting.
 A virtual town hall meeting that explained the authority plans was held in July.
 A recording of that meeting is available on this page.
 An online presentation that was used in the town hall meeting is available online.